loader

 • Day11

-After breakfast drive to Banglore, On arrival check into hotel.
+After breakfast drive to Bangalore, On arrival check into hotel.
 Rest of the day at leisure or shopping.
-Overnight stay in Banglore.
+Overnight stay in Bangalore.

 • Day12